wsrn829/ThriveTogetherRefactor/README.md

 Thanks for your genuine appreciation of my coding skills and personality.
 Considering I do need a bit more real-world business awareness, I plan to find my first retail job somewhere first. :)

+It's the first time I've felt so confident showing what I know.
+Yes, the biggest benefit of doing many projects is that I could finally appreciate how smart and sharp those technical questions were, so that you wouldn't feel you were wasting your time interviewing me. :P

 -------

 ThriveTogether is a comprehensive, full-stack mental health peer support application, meticulously developed by our team from inception to implementation using React, Redux Toolkit, FastAPI, OAuth2, JWT, PostgreSQL, unit testing, and CI/CD.